Why have art?

 The thrill of the hunt comes into play when choosing art for your home.
 There are just so many ways that people find art.
 Did you find a small artwork from a street artist on your travels, it barely fit into your suitcase so you had to leave some t-shirts behind?
 Have you been following an artist on social media and know all about their journey as an artist, and when they posted a particularly stunning piece that spoke to your heart you just had to have it?
 Have you been to the local art fair and chatted with the artist about how and where they created the art then felt such a connection that you purchased the piece on the spot?
 This is the excitement of collecting art.
 The story that you share with folks who visit your home is not only about the art but how you came to have that piece of art.
 It’s all very exciting!

-Art finishes a room
+Art finishes your room

 One of the most popular reasons to have something special on your walls is that art decor finishes your room.
-Art is like jewellery for your home’s wardrobe.
+Art is like jewelry for your home’s wardrobe.
 Sort of like that little black dress that would be nothing without the sparkly earrings and necklace.
 Your living room would seem lackluster without something special to look at and give life to the rest of the decor.

 Before and after art...